Past Event Materials and Council Reports

 Processing Workshop Input

-The consultants worked with staff and the Advisory Group (volunteer community members appointed by Council) to further develop and refine the ideas generated during the workshop.
-The Advisory Group provided clarification and context information, and acted as representatives for the community at large.
+Consultants worked with staff and the Advisory Group (volunteer community members appointed by Council) to further develop and refine the ideas generated during the workshop.
+The Advisory Group provided clarification and context information and acted as representatives for the community at large.
 The consultant team synthesized key ideas from the workshop.

 LOVE OUR CITY Neighbourhood Visioning Workshop

 A workshop was held on February 14, 2015.
 The facilitated event explored with community members the heart of each neighbourhood, how the city should grow and what big ideas would make the city even better.